cap-js/docs/guides/security/aspects.md

 - Use `@Capabilities.ExpandRestrictions.NonExpandableProperties: [...]` to restrict expands for certain properties.
 - Use `@Capabilities.ExpandRestrictions.MaxLevels: ...` to set maximum allowed depth of an `$expand` from this entity.
 You can set an application-wide limit with <Config java>cds.query.restrictions.expand.maxLevels = \<max depth\></Config> that applies to all entities.
 Value `-1` indicates absence of limit.

-These restrictions also apply on CQN queries sent to the [application services](/java/cqn-services/#application-services).
+These restrictions apply on CQN queries sent to the [application services](/java/cqn-services/#application-services).

 Good candidates for expand restrictions are associations to the same type (for example, when your entity represents tree or a hierarchy<sup>1></sup>), backlink associations of compositions, or many-to-many associations.